Alexander Montagu, 10th Duke of Manchester: Personal life

-On 7 February 1969 he married secondly, and without further issue, Elizabeth (née Fullerton) Coleman Crocker (1913–2007), daughter of Samuel Clyde Fullerton of Miami, Oklahoma.
+On 7 February 1969, he married secondly, and without further issue, Elizabeth (née Fullerton) Coleman Crocker (1913–2007), daughter of Samuel Clyde Fullerton of Miami, Oklahoma, United States.
 She had formerly been married to oil magnate George L. Coleman, then to William Willard Crocker, a son of William Henry Crocker and grandson of Charles Crocker.

-At the time of his death in 1977 he was still listed in Who's Who as living at Kapsirowa, Hoey's Bridge, Kenya, but he died in London, after running through most of his inherited wealth.
+At the time of his death in 1977, he was still listed in Who's Who as living at Kapsirowa, Hoey's Bridge, Kenya, but he died in London, after running through most of his inherited wealth.

-His elder son, Sidney Arthur Robin George Drogo Montagu, succeeded him to the family titles.
-He died without issue, so his brother, Lord Angus Charles Drogo Montagu, became the 12th Duke.
+His elder son, Sidney Arthur Robin George Drogo Montagu, succeeded him as 11th Duke of Manchester.
+He died without issue, so his brother, Angus Charles Drogo Montagu, became the 12th Duke.